issmirnov/lovelace-emergency-alerts-card/README.md

 This card requires the [Emergency Alerts Integration](https://github.com/issmirnov/emergency-alerts-integration) to be installed and configured in your Home Assistant instance.

+### Required Components
+1. **Emergency Alerts Integration** - Creates the alert sensors and entities
+2. **Emergency Alerts Card** - Displays and manages the alerts (this component)

+### Installation Order
+1. Install the Emergency Alerts Integration first
+2. Configure some alerts in your Home Assistant instance
+3. Install this Emergency Alerts Card
+4. Add the card to your Lovelace dashboard

 ## Installation

 ### Via HACS (Recommended)

+#### Step 1: Install Emergency Alerts Integration
 1. Open HACS in your Home Assistant instance
-2. Go to "Frontend"
+2. Go to "Integrations"
+3. Click the "+" button and search for "Emergency Alerts"
+4. Install the integration
+5. Restart Home Assistant
+6. Add the integration via **Settings** → **Devices & Services**

+#### Step 2: Install Emergency Alerts Card
+1. In HACS, go to "Frontend"
-3. Click the "+" button and search for "Emergency Alerts Card"
+2. Click the "+" button and search for "Emergency Alerts Card"
-4. Install the card
+3. Install the card
-5. Add the card to your Lovelace dashboard
+4. Add the card to your Lovelace dashboard

 ### Manual Installation
 1. Download the latest `emergency-alerts-card.js` from the [releases page](https://github.com/issmirnov/lovelace-emergency-alerts-card/releases)